The Budget Diet

 Going out with friends is expensive with meals out and plenty of drinks – there is no need to incur additional costs by drunkenly buying a pizza or KFC at two in the morning!
 Instead, snack on filling carbs such as cereal or bread once you’re home.

-5. Student gyms
+5. Student Gyms

-6. Entertainment with food
+6. Entertainment with Food

 It seems a simple suggestion, but when going to the cinema, take bottled water (or try not to pay $7 for a box of popcorn!), and when watching movies at home, make your own popcorn and buy other snacks, such as crisps or chocolate, in bulk.